jinchihe/powerAI/Installing_PowerAI_frameworks.md

 # Installing PowerAI frameworks

-1. Set up the software repository, The RPM file was extracted when you ran the PowerAI Enterprise install bin file.
+1. Set up the software repository, the RPM file was extracted when you ran the PowerAI Enterprise install bin file.
 ```
    rpm -ihv mldl-repo-*.rpm
 ```